AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/errors/directives-for-error-handling.md

 >[!NOTE]
 >
+>* Currently the error handling directives cannot be used outside of an error handling route.
+>
+>   For more information, see [Error handler route](../../workfront-fusion/errors/error-handling.md#error) in the article [Error handling in Adobe Workfront Fusion](../../workfront-fusion/errors/error-handling.md).
->Currently the error handling directives cannot be used out of the scope of an error handling route and [!DNL Workfront Fusion] currently does not offer a Throw module that would enable you to easily conditionally generate (throw) errors, though a workaround can be employed to mimic its functionality.
-For more information, see [Error handler route](../../workfront-fusion/errors/error-handling.md#error) in the article [Error handling in Adobe Workfront Fusion](../../workfront-fusion/errors/error-handling.md).
-Also see [Workaround for Throw](../../workfront-fusion/errors/throw.md#workarou) in the article [Throw error handling in Adobe Workfront Fusion](../../workfront-fusion/errors/throw.md).
+>* [!DNL Workfront Fusion] currently does not offer a Throw module that would enable you to easily conditionally generate (throw) errors, though a workaround can be employed to mimic its functionality.
+>
+>   For more information, see [Workaround for Throw](../../workfront-fusion/errors/throw.md#workarou) in the article [Throw error handling in Adobe Workfront Fusion](../../workfront-fusion/errors/throw.md).

 ## Break {#break}